My £50,000 WooCommerce Hosting Disaster

 - Database caching (Redis or Memcached)

-- Automated database optimization
+- Automated database optimisation

 - Regular database backups